CurlyWurly-1/Face_Recognition_With_Moving_Eyeball/README.md

 # Face_Recognition_Doorcam
 This is a set of modified python programs that can be executed on a Win10 PC, Raspberry Pi or Jetson Nano.
 They enable:
-- Face recognition
+- Face recognition from video images seen from a Webcam
-- Speech output via a USB speaker
+- Speech output (On a Jetson Nano, you have to use a USB speaker)
-- USB Serial comms
+- USB Serial comms via USB
 N.B.
 A separate Arduino board is connected by USB - This Arduino is used just to control 2 servos.
 These servos move an Eyeball such the eyeball always moves to look at the person's face.

 Please note: Credits for the original program goes to Adam Geitgey.
 For more info, please follow this link